 I have surpassed the sixty thousand word mark on the edits/re-write of the vampire novel.
 I have approximately sixty-six pages of the original text, about twenty thousand words, to finish, knowing that I’ll likely add a chapter or two.
 I’m right on time for the schedule that I set for myself with this.

-I started writing this novel in January of 2013 and finished writing and started a sequel that same year.
+I started writing this novel in January of 2013 and finished writing it in the fall.
 I did not want to write about vampires.
 I threw numerous fits about it.
 I quit writing it at about twenty-three thousand words, walked away, said “I hate vampires, I’m not doing this.”
 At which point the rest of the book wrote itself in my head over the course of a couple of days and I had to get it all down on paper.
 Not only did I have to get it all down on paper, I wanted to.

 In the beginning, it made me feel really sick to write it.
 Headaches, sick to my stomach.
 For me, writing has involved a lot of catharsis, thus far anyway.
 People might say, “Well, why would you write horror?”
 I didn’t set out to write a vampire novel, like I said, I don’t like vampires, and perhaps, I’m not that much of a planner?

 Why do I dislike vampires and where did this idea for this book come from?